-(a) The Chairman may, at his own initiative, upon the request of either of the other two Board members, or at the request of a party filed pursuant to this section, issue subpoenas to compel the attendance of witnesses at any hearing before the Board for the purpose of providing testimony or physical evidence, or both, if the Chairman determines that the issuance of such subpoena is necessary to fairly adjudicate the appeal, provided the Chairman shall in no event be required to issue a subpoena if the Chairman determines that the issuance of same would constitute an abuse of process or be otherwise improper.
-Service of such subpoenas shall be made in accordance with Connecticut law and, unless otherwise arranged with the requesting party, the Board shall take responsibility for service of each subpoena issued by the Chairman.
-If a Referee is delegated to conduct a Board hearing, the Referee shall have such subpoena authority with regard to such hearing as is set forth in Section 31-237g-21 of these regulations.

-(b) Any party may request the Chairman to issue a subpoena to compel the attendance at the hearing of any proposed witness for the purpose of providing testimony or physical evidence, or both.
+- (a) The [Chairman] Chairperson may, at [his] the Chairperson's own initiative, upon the request of either of the other two Board members, or at the request of a party filed pursuant to this section, issue subpoenas to compel the attendance of witnesses at any hearing before the Board for the purpose of providing testimony or physical evidence, or both, if the [Chairman] Chairperson determines that the issuance of such subpoena is necessary to fairly adjudicate the appeal, provided the [Chairman] Chairperson shall in no event be required to issue a subpoena if the [Chairman] Chairperson determines that the issuance of same would constitute an abuse of process or be otherwise improper.
+Service of such subpoenas shall be made in accordance with Connecticut law and, unless otherwise arranged with the requesting party, the Board shall take responsibility for service of each subpoena issued by the [Chairman] Chairperson.
+If a Referee is delegated to conduct a Board hearing, the Referee shall have such subpoena authority with regard to such hearing as is set forth in Section 31-237g-21 of [these regulations] the Regulations of Connecticut State Agencies. - (b) Any party may request the [Chairman] Chairperson to issue a subpoena to compel the attendance at the hearing of any proposed witness for the purpose of providing testimony or physical evidence, or both.
 Such a request need not be in writing, but shall be promptly made as far as possible in advance of the scheduled hearing.
 In the absence of a properly issued subpoena, attendance at a Board hearing by any party or other person is not mandatory and therefore it is the responsibility of each party which intends or desires to examine or cross-examine any other party or person to request the issuance of a subpoena to insure the attendance of such other party or person at the Board's hearing.
-The Chairman may require that the reasons given in oral subpoena requests be subsequently confirmed in writing or sworn affidavit by the party, attorney, or authorized agent who made the request.
+The [Chairman] Chairperson may require that the reasons given in oral subpoena requests be subsequently confirmed in writing or sworn affidavit by the party, attorney, or authorized agent who made the request.

-Each request should:
+Each request [should] shall: